pallets/click/docs/index.rst

 Welcome to the Click Documentation
 ==================================

-click is a Python package for creating beautiful command line interfaces in a composable way with as little amount of code as necessary.
+Click is a Python package for creating beautiful command line interfaces in a composable way with as little amount of code as necessary.
 It's the "Command Line Interface Creation Kit".
 It's highly configurable but comes with good defaults out of the box.